01mu/gamefaqs-scraper/README.md

 # gamefaqs-scraper
 Scrape board and thread information from GameFAQs.
-Repeated use leads to a temporary IP block from GameFAQs.
+Repeated use may lead to a temporary IP block from GameFAQs.

 ## Get threads from a board
 ### Input (`driver.py`):